 The Glera grape must account for at least 85% of each bottle of Prosecco.
 Therefore, it predominantly influences flavors and the quality of our favorite Italian bubbly.
 However, Glera can become quite neutral and plain if grown in inadequate areas with too little sun or a lack of nutrients in the soil.

 But when planted in the right spots, Glera becomes very fragrant.
-Right spots, in this case, means the south-facing side of the hills in soil with good water retention properties.
+Right spots, in this case, mean the south-facing side of the hills in soil with good water retention properties.
 Then it produces a beautiful range of fruity and floral aromas.
 That includes more citrusy flavors reminding of lemon, lime, grapefruit, or even mandarin.
 But also apple, pear, peach, and more floral and sweet aromas of honey or elderflower.

 Glera is generally considered a late-ripening species that produces white wine.
 The grapes are usually machine-harvested, though some DOCG standards allow the use of hand-picked grapes only.